Ecosystem

-NemoClaw provides onboarding, lifecycle management, and Hermes operations within OpenShell containers.
+NemoClaw provides onboarding, lifecycle management, and Hermes operations in OpenShell containers.

 Use the nemohermes CLI alias when you work from the Hermes agent guide; it is equivalent to nemoclaw with the Hermes agent pre-selected.

-This page describes how the ecosystem is formed across projects, where NemoClaw sits relative to OpenShell and Hermes, and how to choose between NemoHermes and OpenShell alone.
+This page explains how these projects fit together, where NemoClaw sits relative to OpenShell and Hermes, and when to choose NemoHermes or OpenShell directly.

-There are three pieces in a NemoClaw for Hermes deployment: Hermes, OpenShell, and NemoClaw, each with a distinct scope.
+A NemoClaw deployment for Hermes combines three pieces with distinct scopes: Hermes, OpenShell, and NemoClaw.
 The following diagram shows how they fit together.

 NemoClaw sits above OpenShell in the operator workflow.

-It drives OpenShell APIs and CLI to create and configure the sandbox that runs Hermes.
+It calls OpenShell APIs and CLI commands to create and configure the sandbox that runs Hermes.

 Models and endpoints sit behind OpenShell’s inference routing.

-NemoClaw onboarding wires provider choice into that routing, including the Hermes Provider route when you onboard through nemohermes.
+NemoClaw onboarding connects your provider choice to that route, including the Hermes Provider route when you onboard through nemohermes.

 The following table shows the scope of each component in the stack.